WordPress/openverse/documentation/reference/ci_cd.md

 ## Output

-The CI + CD workflow has four main outputs when new commits are pushed to the `main` branch, not each outcome is expected on each commit.
+The CI + CD workflow has four main outputs when new commits are pushed to the `main` branch, although not all outputs are expected on each commit.
 The first of these, "documentation" is also applicable to PRs.

-- **Documentation:** For each PR that affects the documentation, the documentation is built and deployed to a preview site.
+- **Documentation:** For each PR which affects the documentation, the documentation is built and deployed to a preview site.
 When a new commit is pushed to `main` that affects the documentation, the documentation is built and deployed to the [root of the docs site](https://docs.openverse.org).